Data, Research and Vital Statistics

 5. How would a person demonstrate direct lineage?

 In order to prove direct lineage when requesting records concerning your parents or grandparents, a copy of your birth certificate will identify your parents.
 If your parents were married, this document can be used to obtain a copy of your parents' marriage record, which should identify your grandparents.

 Other acceptable proof of direct lineage could include a hospital or physician's record of birth or death, a baptismal record, school enrollment records, military records, court records, a family bible record; a newspaper engagement, marriage or birth announcement; an obituary, a U.S. Census enumeration record, an insurance application, or an affidavit.

 6. How do I obtain a genealogical researcher ID card?

 In order to obtain a genealogical research ID card you have to apply to the Maine Center for Disease Control and Prevention, Data, Research and Vital Statistics.
-You can find a link for the application on the Vital Records website listed as Genealogical Research Application.
+You can find a link for the application on the Vital Records website Public Forms section listed as Application for Genealogical Research.